labex-labs/labex-cheatsheets/docs/cheatsheets/en/pandas.md

   <BaseQuizOption value="D">Removes the first occurrence of duplicates</BaseQuizOption>

   <BaseQuizAnswer>
-    By default, `drop_duplicates()` keeps the first occurrence of each duplicate row and removes subsequent duplicates.
-You can use `keep='last'` to keep the last occurrence instead.
+    By default, <code>drop_duplicates()</code> keeps the first occurrence of each duplicate row and removes subsequent duplicates.
+You can use <code>keep='last'</code> to keep the last occurrence instead.
   </BaseQuizAnswer>
 </BaseQuiz>